List of Pakistani music bands

 The resumption of the Pepsi Battle of the Bands in 2017 after almost 15 years, heralded the resurgence of Pakistani rock with the rise of Kashmir band, Bayaan, and Badnaam.

 Although the heavy metal genre began to rise in popularity after the 1997 general elections, Pakistani heavy metal music can be traced back to the new wave of British heavy metal of the 1980s and 1990s with bands such as Black Warrant, Final Cut, and Barbarians.
 In recent years, numerous heavy and black metal bands including Overload, Saturn, Saakin, Karakoram, Burq – The Band, Taarma, The Nuke, and Aag have amassed followings in this niche rock music in Pakistan.

-In 1986, the Vital Signs, (predominantly a pop band) released its very first single Do Pal Ka Jeevan, which became an ultimate success and the band built its reputation in Pakistan's underground music industry.
+In 1986, the Vital Signs (predominantly a pop band) released its first single "Do Pal Ka Jeevan", which became an ultimate success and the band built its reputation in Pakistan's underground music industry.
 The rock music bands and trios came to be perceived by many Pakistani fans and country's cultural observers as a "promising new era of cultural revival".
 Their enormous popularity significantly opened a new wave of music and a modern chapter in the history of Pakistan.

 In the 1980s, rock bands including the Strings, The Barbarians, The Final Cut, Jupiters, Junoon, and Vital Signs gained a lot of public appraisal and popularity; the public opinion was generally positive and welcomed the bands for their uniqueness.
 NTM, launched a show titled Music Channel Charts to highlight new talent every week due to popular youth demand.

 Vital Signs were followed by Junoon, Awaz, Strings, Karawan, and Jupiters, all of whom had exploded the pop, rock and heavy metal music genre in the country, bringing the significant shift of country's transformation into modernism during the 1990s.
 The Pakistani rock further matured itself and gained public appraisal with the arrival of American satellite television in the 1990s.
 The popular form of music quickly spread throughout the country and with that came the arrival of various rock bands in the 1990s.
 Early rock bands such as Vital Signs and Junoon are regarded as the pioneers of Pakistan's rock music.
 Other bands such as Strings began in the mid 1990s and during the late 1990s underground bands were becoming a norm in cities across Pakistan.
 In a short span of time, the Western-influenced rock bands gained enormous popularity and were generally welcomed by the public.
 The Music Channel Charts aired to NTM became the first pop/rock music entity that used to give ratings to pop/rock bands and singers.
 Music '89 was the first ever all pop/rock music stage-show to be aired on PTV.